 - Lastly, you’ve got to love the location you choose to purchase in as you will be returning each year.
 Not so much a disadvantage in our eyes as a lot of the best fractional ownership properties are in jaw-dropping locations and ones you’ll want to visit time and again, but it needs considering, nonetheless.

 Finally, when exploring your vacation home options, ask yourself what its main purpose will be?
-Is your primary factor of buying a second home purely for investment purposes, or is it for both property investment and to be a vacation home that you can visit each year while renting out and covering some of the running costs?
+Is your primary factor in buying a second home purely for investment purposes, or is it for both property investment and to be a vacation home that you can visit each year while renting out and covering some of the running costs?
 Answering these questions first-off will allow you to venture further and see if fractional ownership is a good idea and could be suitable for you and your family.

 *% varies according to the number of divided property fractions